MostafaNasrollahpour/Task-Manager/README.md

 And Other can save their task status, and etc.

 ## This Projects Belongs to [Me](https://github.com/MostafaNasrollahpour) and [Ms.Eslami](https://github.com/Raziyeh2097)
-Unfortunately she can't push because of some problems and i commited all changed.
+Unfortunately she can't commit because of some problems and i commited all changed.